AquaJerry/hello-world/README.md

 ### This Repository
 - a whiteboard for all my projects and repositories.
-- a guest-book on which you can write some issues or stuff and then maybe your name will appear in acknwledgments.
+- a guest-book on which you can write some issues or stuff.

 ## Boring stuff